jeanrjc/BacterialSlimulations/readme.md

 - `.time`: the timing of the burnin and forward part
 - `_final.trees`: The tree sequence after recapitation, in the nonWF version.

+# Other models

+In the folder `Other_models`, the script are self-contained, and can be executed without the rest of this repo.
+It contains the following models:
+    - Bacteria growing on a Petri dish, half of which contains antibiotics.
+Resistance mutation may occur, but at a cost in absence of antibiotic.
+The simulation is spatially constrained.